nitad54448/yappari-5-1/README.md

 #### Z-Hit active datasets ####
 This option will provide a Z-HIT simulation (which is a Hilbert transform of the phase into the real part of the impedance) for one or more datasets.
 The procedure, when and why to use it, is described [here](https://en.wikipedia.org/wiki/Z-HIT).
 In this implementation I am using the corrections including the 5th derivative of the phase as described in the link given here.
 This is a procedure similar to the better known Kramers-Kronig test.

+#### DRT active datasets ####
+This performs a (rather primitive) calculations of Distrubution of Relaxation Times.
+The procedure used here is similar to the one described by Munoz et al in [Journal of Power Sources 297 (2015) 568-668 (https://www.sciencedirect.com/science/article/pii/S0378775315300033?via%3Dihub).
+Only the values of imaginary part of the impedance is taken into consideration; the optimal regularization parameter for the calculations in this program is around 1 to 10.
+This is just to provide an indications of the frequencies of the relaxations.
+Much more advanced free DRT program are available, see for instance [Ciucci et al](https://github.com/ciuccislab/DP-DRT).
+There is no need for a circuit model for the DRT calculations : these can help the user designing the electrical circuit.

 #### Help ####
 This will open a help file in a pdf format (the most recent help is always in this github page and not in the pdf file installed with the program).